Developer Guide

 - System should work on any mainstream Operating System, provided it has Java

-or above installed - System should be fully functional without an internet connection
+11or above installed - System should be fully functional without an internet connection

 Quality: